translate/l10n-guide/docs/guide/clunky_glossary_creation.rst

 Use `Kastrul <http://www.esaro.se/index2.php?LANG=en>`_ to spellcheck the "5ormore.txt":

-* Go File -> Open dictionary, and select your 3000 most common words.
+* Go :menuselection:`File --> Open dictionary`, and select your 3000 most
+  common words.
-* Go File -> Check file, and select 5ormore.txt
+* Go :menuselection:`File --> Check file`, and select 5ormore.txt
 * Copy the result, and save it as glossary.txt.

 That is your glossary.
 Remember to change it all to lowercase, and to ensure